HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Zymergen (ZY) Investors to Contact Firm's Attorneys Now, Securities Class Action Filed

 SAN FRANCISCO, Aug.
-6, 2021 /PRNewswire/ -- Hagens Berman urges Zymergen Inc. (NASDAQ: ZY) investors with significant losses to submit your losses now.
+09, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Zymergen Inc. ( ZY) investors with significant losses to submit your losses now.

 Class Period: Apr.
 20, 2021 – Aug.
 4, 2021